-29.1.1.1.2 Syntax deployUserMessagingDriver(baseDriver, appName, [targets], [stageMode], [options])
+30.1.1.1.2 Syntax deployUserMessagingDriver(baseDriver, appName, [targets], [stageMode], [options])

 Argument Definition baseDriver Specifies the base messaging driver type.
 Must be a known driver type, such as 'email', 'proxy', 'smpp', 'voicexml', or 'xmpp'. appName A short descriptive name for the new deployment.
 The specified value is prepended with the string usermessagingdriver - targets Optional.
-Additional arguments that are valid for the deploy stageMode command can be specified and is passed through when the new driver is deployed. options arrier to appropriat wls:/base_domain/serverConfiq> deployUserMessagingDriver(baseDriver='email', appName='myEmail')
+Additional arguments that are valid for the deploy stageMode command can be specified and is passed through when the new driver is deployed. options wls:/base\domain/serverConfig> deployUserMessagingDriver(baseDriver='email', appName='myEmail')

-Examples To deploy a second instance of an email driver with name 29.1.1.1.3 myEmail.
+30.1.1.1.3 Examples To deploy a second instance of an email driver with name myEmail.